 We’re having a day in the garden today, the sun is shining and I’m feeling good.
 Better than yesterday anyway…

-Public Tantrums, that’s a whole different story.
-Humiliating.
+Anyway public tantrums, are a whole different level.
+Humiliating, especially if you suffer with an anxiety disorder.
 I might do a post on how to keep your cool when your toddler has a tantrum in public…

 If you have young children I feel your frustration.